mattgomer/SKiNN/README.md

-# lensing odissey kinematics project
+# lensing odyssey kinematics project
 The repo contains the implementation, data and pretrained models for the kinematics project.

 ## How to setup